 • MDH will begin conducting enhanced surveillance for cold-related morbidity and mortality on Tuesday, Nov.
-13
+9

 - MDH and local agencies should monitor weather forecasts for the possibility of predicted weather conditions consistent with extreme cold - MDH will distribute weekly reports and analysis of the public health impact of cold-related illnesses.
 The weekly reports will be made available to the public at a predetermined time every week.
-These reports will include, but may not be limited to: - Temperature data via the NWS - Emergency department visits for hypothermia, frostbite and CO poisoning through MDH's syndromic surveillance system - Emergency Medical Services (EMS) Patient Care Report Data - Number of cold-related deaths reported by the Office of the Chief Medical Examiner (OCME) - Cold advisory reference information - MEMA will monitor power outages in the state - MEMA will coordinate with local Emergency Management Agencies (EMAs) to monitor large public events which could have the potential of becoming a mass casualty incident - The Maryland Institute for Emergency Medical Services Systems (MIEMSS) will monitor EMS incidents statewide and track the number of hypothermia, frostbite and CO poisoning emergency calls
+These reports will include, but may not be limited to: - Temperature data via the NWS - Emergency department visits for hypothermia, frostbite and CO poisoning through MDH's syndromic surveillance system - Emergency Medical Services (EMS) Patient Care Report Data - Number of cold-related deaths reported by the Office of the Chief Medical Examiner (OCME) - Cold advisory reference information - MDEM will monitor power outages in the state - MDEM will coordinate with local Emergency Management Agencies (EMAs) to monitor large public events which could have the potential of becoming a mass casualty incident - The Maryland Institute for Emergency Medical Services Systems (MIEMSS) will monitor EMS incidents statewide and track the number of hypothermia, frostbite and CO poisoning emergency calls

-- MDH and jurisdictions should consider holding press conferences or issuing a press release on or just prior to the day of the first forecast extreme cold event, or; - MDH and jurisdictions should launch cold plan activities by the first week of December if no extreme cold events have occurred - MDH will issue a press release or media alert on or just prior to the day of the first extreme cold event or by the third week in December if no extreme cold events have occurred - MDH will review and revise this plan following any extreme cold events as necessary - MDH Office of Health Care Quality (OHCQ) will contact nursing homes to promote winter preparedness, reminding them to check their generators and heating, ventilation, and air conditioning (HVAC) systems and to report real or potential concerns and issues
+- MDH and jurisdictions should consider holding press conferences or issuing press releases on or prior to the first forecast extreme cold event - MDH and jurisdictions should launch cold plan activities by the first week of December, if no extreme cold events have occurred - MDH will issue a press release or media alert on or prior to the first extreme cold event or by the third week in December, if no extreme cold events have occurred - MDH will review and revise this plan following any extreme cold events as necessary - MDH Office of Health Care Quality (OHCQ) will contact nursing homes to promote winter preparedness, reminding them to check their generators and heating, ventilation, and air conditioning (HVAC) systems and to report real or potential concerns and issues